-When shipbuilding began in Salem, Massachusetts, in 1629, there was not enough hemp grown in the colonies to satisfy the growing demand for ropes and sails.
+In 1629, when shipbuilding began in Salem, Massachusetts, there was not enough hemp grown in the colonies to satisfy the demand for rope and sails.
 Additional hemp to satisfy the shipbuilder’s needs needed to be imported.
-In 1639, the Massachusetts court passed a law that required every household to plant hemp seeds.
+In 1639, the Massachusetts court passed a law requiring every household to plant hemp seeds.
 The Connecticut assembly also strongly encouraged hemp farming.

 Ships in need of hempen rope and sails began to be built in Salem, Massachusetts, in 1629.

 In 1635, the first building in America specifically designed to manufacture rope from hemp was built in Salem, Massachusetts.
 Such buildings were called “ropewalks,” and they were up to 1000 feet long.
 The first rope making operation in Boston was begun by John Harrison who Boston politicians induced to come to Boston in 1642 by offering him a monopoly consisting of his having the exclusive right to manufacture hemp rope in Boston until his death.
 Soon ropewalks could be found along the entire East coast, and by 1770, long after Harrison’s death, there were a total of 14 ropewalks in Boston.

 A drawing of one of the first ropewalks in America.

 The British crown continued to require American colonies to grow hemp to satisfy the British Navy’s need for rope and sails.
 Growing hemp became a staple of colonial economies, and hemp became George Washington’s third primary crop behind wheat and tobacco.
 When Virginia suffered a shortage of hemp between 1763 and 1767, a land owner could be jailed for refusing to grow hemp.

 Early English colonialists are shown harvesting their hemp crop.